Galxe/gravity_bench/README.md

 *   `nodes.rpc_url`: The RPC endpoint of the Ethereum node.
 *   `target_tps`: The desired number of transactions per second.
 *   `enable_swap_token`: Set to `true` to benchmark Uniswap V2 swaps, or `false` for simple ERC20 transfers.
+*   `faucet.wait_duration_secs`: The number of seconds to wait between faucet distribution levels.
+If you encounter `insufficient funds` errors during the setup phase, increasing this value can help by allowing more time for transactions to be mined and account balances to be updated.

 ## Running the Benchmark